pjgorski/PolarizationFramework/README.md

 gammas = [0.5, 1.5, 4]
 ```

-Creating sets parameters to be simulated:
+Creating sets of parameters to be simulated:
 ```julia
 all_params = @strdict(ns, gs, threshold, vs, attr_types)
 dicts = dict_list(all_params)